 A set of concentric lamellae, its associated lacunae and the vessels and nerves of the central canal are collectively called an osteon.

-This arrangement is continues whole length of cortical bone as series of concentric tubes.
-Multiple osteons are are stacked together with interspersed collagen and cement at the junction of lamellae and collagen.
+This arrangement is continued the whole length of cortical bone as series of concentric tubes.
+Multiple osteons are stacked together with interspersed collagen and cement at the junction of lamellae and collagen.

 The open areas between neighboring osteons are also filled with compact bone.
 This “filler” bone is referred to as the interstitial lamellae.